daattali/daattali.github.io/test.md

 ## Quick overview of new features {#overview}

 This post will only discuss new features in `shinyjs`.
-You can find out more about the package [on the initial post](http://deanattali.com/2015/04/23/shinyjs-r-package/) or [in the package README on GitHub](https://github.com/daattali/shinyjs#readme).
+You can find out more about the package [in the initial post](http://deanattali.com/2015/04/23/shinyjs-r-package/) or [in the package README on GitHub](https://github.com/daattali/shinyjs#readme).
 Remember that in order to use any function, you need to add a call to `useShinyjs()` in the shiny app's UI.

-**Two major new features:**
+#### Two major new features:

 - `reset` function allows inputs to be reset to their original value
 - `extendShinyjs` allows you to add your own JavaScript functions and easily call them from R as regular R code

-**Two major improvements:**
+#### Two major improvements:

 - Enabling and disabling of input widgets now works on **all** types of shiny inputs (many people asked how to disable a slider/select input/date range/etc, and `shinyjs` now handles all of them)
 - The `toggle` functions gained an additional `condition` argument, which can be used to show/hide or enable/disable an element based on a condition.
 For example, instead of writing code such as `if (test) enable(id) else disable(id)`, you can simply write `toggleState(id, test)`

-**Three new features available on the [GitHub version](https://github.com/daattali/shinyjs) but not yet on CRAN:**
+#### Three new features available on the [GitHub version](https://github.com/daattali/shinyjs) but not yet on CRAN:

 - `hidden` (used to initialize a shiny tag as hidden) can now accept any number of tags or a tagList rather than just a single tag
 - `hide`/`show`/`toggle` can be run on any JQuery selector, not only on a single ID, so that you can hide multiple elements simultaneously
 - `hide`/`show`/`toggle` have a new arugment `delay` which can be used to perform the action later rather than immediately.
 This can be useful if you want to show a message and have it disappear after a few seconds

 ## Two major new features {#new-features}